Slotsholmen: History

 By the time of the introduction of the absolute monarchy in 1660, the role of Slotsholmen as the centre of administration was firmly established.

 During the reign of King Frederick III, further lack of space in the castle led to the construction in 1665-1673 of an additional building between the Supply Depot and the Arsenal.
 This building, also still visible today, was to house the Cabinet of curiosities of the king, founded about 1650, and the Royal Library, founded in 1648.

 During the reign of King Frederick IV, a magnificent administration building was constructed in 1716-21 next to the palace adjacent to the Supply Depot.
 This new building was to house the chancelleries, thus replacing the previous chancellery building situated by the canal.
 The new chancellery building was connected to the castle by an arched passageway, thus allowing the king to stay in close contact with his government.
 The Chancellery Building (also known as the Red Building or the Building of Colleges) has functioned as the heart of the central administration for almost 300 years, and is today used by the Ministry of Finance.

 In spite of many attempts and projects to replace the small and antiquated castle with a more up-to-date royal residence fit for an absolute king, the old castle continued to exist well into the 18th century.
 Several renovations were made, most notably by Frederick IV in 1721-29.
 This rebuilding thoroughly changed the irregular appearance of the castle to a more regular shape.

 However, just two years after the rebuilding was completed, the Copenhagen Castle was demolished in 1731 to give room for three consecutive Christiansborg Palaces, the two first of which were destroyed by fires (in 1794 and 1884).
 Parts of the first and second Christianborg Palace still remain and is integrated in the present palace.
 The ruins of Absalon's Castle and the Copenhagen Castle are excavated and at display today under the present Christiansborg.

 Notable buildings

 Bridges

-Slotsholmen is surrounded partly by Copenhagen Inner Harbour, partly by canals.
+Slotsholmen is surrounded partly by Copenhagen's Inner Harbour, partly by canals.
 Nine bridges connect Slotsholmen to the rest of Copenhagen, both Zealand-side and Amager-side.